"Murder," Joseph has become the first

 Joseph alsi appeared in The Flawless Murder of Edgar Allen

 Poe, a part of RTC's 2013 Plays In Progress Series.
 The reading was performed on June 8 and June 15, 2013

 (Jim) in RTC's beautiful and brilliant production of Eugene O'Neill's A Moon For The Misbegotten.
 The show played March 13 - April 6, 2014, and I was very blessed and lucky to see tour-de-force performances by the entire cast!
-Joseph will also be reprising his role as Bruce in Conviction (nee: 27.5 Hours), a remounting of the very powerful prodction that enthralled audiences in RTC'sr Plays-in-Progress program last season, and promises to be yet another incredible piece of theatre!
-It runs Sept.
+Joseph will also reprised his role as Bruce in Conviction (nee: 27.5 Hours), a remounting of the very powerful prodction that enthralled audiences in RTC'sr Plays-in-Progress program in the previous season.
+It ran Sept.
 6-28, 2014.
-Don't

 are fortunate that Joseph has become the first Company Member at RTC, (per

 Karyl Lynn Burns' 3/3/03 Rubicon Patrons' Crossings Newsletter e-mail: Rubicon's

 first company member Joseph Fuqua (who has appeared in 6 Rubicon

 productions) (NOTE: Joseph's first appearance at RTC was in

 "The Little Foxes" in 1999, and, with his performance in their